Hamilton-Davis/Inventory-Intro-to-Software-Dev/README.md

         1. test_login.py

           This test checks the correct behavior of login validation, password visibility toggling, and security question handling.
-It ensures that login success <br/> and failure trigger appropriate responses, and that the password field's visibility can be toggled on or off.
+It ensures that login success <br /> and failure trigger appropriate responses, and that the password field's visibility can be toggled on or off.
 Additionally, the tests validate the                  handling of a security question, including the display of the hint and the validation of the answer.
 Mock objects, like QMessageBox, are used to                    simulate user interactions and prevent actual pop-ups during testing

         2. test_inventory.py